beardymcjohnface/beardymcjohnface.github.io/_posts/2021-05-06-manage-files-permutations.md

 title: "Managing thousands of pipeline files with permutations"
 ---

-I'm working on a pipeline that uses and generates tens of thousands of files, and there's a good change this could be expanded to produce hundreds of thousands.
+I'm working on a pipeline that uses and generates tens of thousands of files, and there's a good chance this could be expanded to produce hundreds of thousands.
 I wanted to avoid creating a few folders with thousands upon thousands of files in them, so I needed a way to distribute the files across a nested directory structure.
 <!--more-->